11 best family road trips in the U.S.

 From Mississippi’s state capital, continue on to Natchez, Mississippi, passing through the abandoned ghost town of Rocky Springs.
 One of the most notable (and most photographed) sites is the Sunken Trace, a footpath that was part of the indigenous people’s original trail.
 The route appears “sunken” due to the thousands upon thousands of travelers walking along the path across the centuries.
 The Natchez Trace Parkway ends in the town of Natchez on the banks of the Mississippi River, making up the border with Louisiana.

-8. Florida Keys Road Trip
+8. Florida Keys road trip

 The 42 bridges of Florida's Overseas Highway are an engineering marvel (Photo: Twenty20)